Program

 Are You Ready for This?!? : Affordable Solutions to Scale ‘EV Ready’ Buildings : Brendan McEwen, Managing Consultant, Dunsky Energy + Climate & Jason Wang, Senior Analyst, Pembina Institute

-Charging Ahead : increasing EV Equity Through Charging & Energy Management Systems : Mike Mulqueen, Director – Commercial Partnerships, SWTCH
+Charging Ahead : increasing EV Equity Through Charging & Energy Management Systems : Cedric Tai, Director, Strategic Initatives, SWTCH

 9:00 AM - 10:00 AM : Session 17 : Policy Leadership in Canada